roland-valdez/roland-valdez/README.md

 - 🔭 I’m currently working on creating a portofolio
 - 🌱 I’m currently learning MVC design pattern
 - 👯 I’m looking to collaborate on open source projects
-- ⚡ Fun fact: competed in my first codeathon and took first place
+- ⚡ Fun fact: I've been told that I am funny
 - 📫 How to reach me: valdez.roland.23@gmail.com

 <!--